AlbertoPC13/Maria/README.md

 # Maria

-This project is a word suggestion micro service module developed for the Prototype tool to support the initial stage of learning to write in the Spanish language.
+This project is a word suggestion microservice module developed for the Prototype tool to support the initial stage of learning to write in the Spanish language.

 # Documentation